 - Upon approval of a preliminary plat, any plat proposed to have public improvements (water, sewer, streets, etc.) is required to submit detailed construction plans for review and approval by the City Council.
 All public improvements are required to be designed and built subject to the Johnston Special Provisions, as well as the Iowa Statewide Urban Design and Specifications (SUDAS) standards.

 - Final Plat - Once a preliminary plat and construction plans have been approved and the construction of public improvements is nearing completion, a final plat can be submitted for review.
 The final plat identifies the final lot configuration, any necessary easements and right of way for streets.
 A final plat must be accompanied by all necessary legal documents, a list of which can be found on the final plat checklist.
 A final plat must be reviewed and approved by the Planning and Zoning Commission and City Council prior to release for recording with Polk County.

-All plats are subject to the either the 2016 development review schedule or 2017 development review schedule.
+All plats are subject to the 2017 development review schedule.
 Any plat submitted for review must be accompanied by a development application, and appropriate review fee.

 Additional information on stormwater calculations, grading permit information, and stormwater management development standards can be found here.

 Applicants may submit a new development application online.
 Step-by-step directions for online development application submissions can be obtained by following this link.

 Template plat legal documents are available here.